ARTICLE I: MEMBERSHIP

 c) AFFILIATE MEMBERS, being those who are interested in the mystery or crime writing field or who aspire to write in this field.

-d) CORRESPONDING MEMBERS, being those who are active in the mystery or crime-writing field, or who are interested in this field, and who do not reside in the United States.
+d) CORRESPONDING MEMBERS, being those who being those who meet the criteria above for Active, Associate, or Affiliate Membership and who do not reside in the United States.

 e) LIFE MEMBERS, being Active Members who, by a vote of the Board of Directors, are not required to pay dues.